 - Assignment 1 entails tracking your travel behavior and the travel behavior of another person over a period of two days.
-Assignment 1 will be due September 14 at 7:30 p.m. and a maximum of 15 points will be awarded. - Weekly Memo/Class Participation grades will be based on active contributions to class discussions that reflect course readings and critical thinking.
+Assignment 1 will be due September 11 at 7:30 p.m. and a maximum of 15 points will be awarded. - Weekly Memo/Class Participation grades will be based on active contributions to class discussions that reflect course readings and critical thinking.
 During Weeks 2 to 10, students will be required to submit a one-page summary/reaction memo on one or two of the assigned readings by 5:00 p.m. on the day before class.
-The Week 10 memo will focus on diversity, equity and inclusion readings that the instructors will make available A maximum of 15 points will be awarded: a point for each memo and six points for class participation. - Take-Home Midterm Exam, which will cover all class material and discussion covered through October, will be administered via e-mail on November 2 at 6:00 p.m. and will be due back (via e-mail) on November 3 at 9:00 p.m.
-A maximum of 20 points will be awarded.
+The Week 10 memo will focus on

-- Engagement Activity (EA) will require about 3 hours of work per each week of the semester (for a total of 45 hours).
+- diversity, equity, and inclusion readings that the instructors will make available A maximum of 15 points will be awarded: a point for each memo and six points for class participation. - Take-Home Midterm Exam, which will cover all class material and discussion covered through October, will be administered via e-mail on October 30 at 6:00 p.m. and will be due back (via e-mail) on October 31 at 9:00 p.m.
+A maximum of 20 points will be awarded. - Engagement Activity (EA) will require about 3 hours of work per each week of the semester (for a total of 45 hours).
 Depending on the nature of the activity chosen, these hours may be either spread evenly throughout the semester, or clustered.
-On September 21, a one- to two-page outline of the EA is due on Canvas.
-On November 16 at 7:30 p.m., each student enrolled in the course will be required to turn in a summary of her/his Engagement Activity.
-In addition, at the November 16 class, each student will give a five-minute presentation on the major findings and lessons learned--see the description of the Engagement Activity summary at the top of page 3--and will submit a PowerPoint presentation file to the instructors.
+On September 20, a one- to two-page outline of the EA is due on Canvas.
+On November 13 at 7:30 p.m., each student enrolled in the course will be required to turn in a summary of her/his Engagement Activity.
+In addition, at the November 13 class, each student will give a five-minute presentation on the major findings and lessons learned--see the description of the Engagement Activity summary at the top of page 3--and will submit a PowerPoint presentation file to the instructors.
 A grading rubric for the Summary and Presentation (provided by each student) will be provided.
 A maximum of 25 points will be awarded. - Term Paper Project will cover a regional transport theme/issue.
-Students in the course are expected to submit a 15- to 18-page (double-spaced) final term paper on a topic of regional or subregional significance, to the instructors on November 30 at 7:30 p.m.
-On that day, students will also give a short informal presentation on one of their paper's major aspects (no PowerPoint presentations).
-A 1-2 pp. outline of the term paper is due on September 28 and a 3-page summary/bibliography with anticipated chapter headings is due November 9.
+On December 4 at 7:30 p.m., students in the course are expected to a) submit a term paper (15-20 double-spaced pages for URBP 226 students, and 10-12 double-spaced pages for URBP 178 students) on a topic of regional significance to the instructors; and b) give a short informal presentation on a major aspect of the paper (no PowerPoint presentations).
+A 1 to 2-page term paper outline is due on September 25 and a 3-page summary/bibliography with anticipated chapter headings is due November 6.
 A detailed grading rubric for the Final Paper will be provided.
 Comparative studies of up to two cases are welcomed, as are papers focused on a single issue (e.g., an emerging mode, funding mechanism, transit service).
 Try to focus the paper on a topic and make sure that there is adequate material on it.
-Ideally, your paper will feature an introduction (your purpose/objectives and the focus of your paper); a brief (half-page to one-page) literature search on the topic; description of current policy frameworks; research findings; synthesis of the findings considering urban policies and/or best practices; and a conclusion and recommendations.
+Ideally, your paper will feature an introduction (purpose/objectives and focus of your paper); a brief (1/2 to 1-page) literature search on the topic; description of current policy frameworks; research findings; synthesis of the findings considering urban policies and/or best practices; and a conclusion and recommendations.
 A maximum of 25 points will be awarded.